 Migraines are more than really bad headaches.
 They are neurological in origin and come along with a number of serious symptoms.
 They impact close to 1 billion people earth wide.
 Women get them three times more often than men.
 Children also get migraines.
-There are different kinds of migraines defined according to what particular part of the body they affect the most.
+There are different kinds of migraines, all depending on what particular part of the body they affect the most.

 Migraines are often referred to as a moving target.
 This means symptoms can differ from one attack to the next and some people have more than one type.
 Migraines are diagnosed by analyzing the different symptoms, conducting medical tests to rule out other conditions, and reviewing your family history.
 They can be difficult to diagnose as symptoms of migraines are also seen in a host of other conditions.